Past Exhibitions

 The time-based installations of Susanne M Winterling critically engage the representation of reality.
 Encompassing modernistic concepts, power structures and hierarchical historiographies.
 The work of Alejandro Botubol focuses on light and illumination, highlighting the duality between natural and artificial light it builds on the sensorial experience of space, color and perception to investigate the materiality of light.
 Influenced by the painters of the Flemish Renaissance, the work of Patricia Mateo can be seen as a perpetual investigation into her environment, society and her place within it.
 For her it comes down to a question of perspective, allowing the viewers to fortify the work with the strength of their own imagination.
 Blurring the line between designer and artist, the Zürich-based Simone Züger focuses on aesthetic clarity, committed to reappropriating objects and fashioning them into something new.

-The exhibition Camouflage by artist Ana de Alvear was on view from 8th June – 30th June 2023 in our Pop Up in Erlenbach and was curated by Dr Vanessa Moos.
+The exhibition Camouflage by artist Ana de Alvear was on view in our Pop Up in Erlenbach and was curated by Dr Vanessa Moos.

 Ana de Alvear’s vivid and colourful series of works on paper, take the survival strategies of non-human organisms as a metaphor for how people find ways to escape and evade hostilities in their everyday lives.